-I received a Bachelors in Biology and Philosophy at the University of Virginia in Charlottesville, Virginia.
-I began undergraduate research my first year in the Judith White lab, focusing on Ebola small-molecule inhibitors.
-Specifically, I characterized the mechanism of action of two potential Ebola therapeutics and began preliminary synergy experiments with other drugs of interest.
-In addition, I interned at NIH in the Nancy Sullivan lab, working on a potential Ebola vaccine.
+I received Bachelor degrees in Biology and Philosophy at the University of Virginia in Charlottesville, Virginia.
+I began undergraduate research in 2013 in Dr. Judith White’s lab focusing on Ebola small-molecule inhibitors.
+My thesis was titled Small Molecular Ebola Virus Inhibitors: Identification and Mechanism of Action.
+The summer of 2016, I interned at the NIH in Dr. Nancy Sullivan’s lab working on a potential Ebola vaccine.

 I chose to continue my studies at Duke because the scientific diversity and opportunities for collaboration would shape me into a well-rounded scientist.

 Outside of science, I enjoy backpacking, cooking, reading, and any outdoor activity with my pup, Ace.